All Episodes

 They can't tell me if it's going to rain today or not.

-Well, Rush, there's a 60% chance sometime after 3 o'clock, that's the best we can do.
+Well, Rush, there's a 60% chance sometime after 3 o'clock.

 Well, here we are predicting salt levels, conveyor belts, global warming, plunging temperatures.

-For Antarctica, the new study concludes, the extra precipitation will mean deeper snow, which will suppress sea ice below it, making it thicker over time.
+For Antarctica, the new study concludes the extra precipitation will mean deeper snow, which will suppress sea ice below it, making it thicker over time.

 The idea runs counter to a study earlier this year that found glaciers in part of Antarctica are melting rapidly.